Jamleck/jamleck.github.io/about.md

 Hello.
 I'm Jamleck.

-I'm a software engineer and hobbyist photographer who values collaboration, good design, continuous learning and test-driven development (TDD) but above all: continually shipping code.
+I am a Senior Software Engineer and Team Lead that loves working in teams solving real world problems and building great software.
+I help shape teams and develop strategies that can incrementally deliver value through leveraging technology and teamwork.

-I live and work in sunny Perth, Western Australia.
-I do a lot of everything, but I’m happiest solving problems with Python or C#.
+I have experience in most aspects of software engineering delivery including requirements gathering, project planning, design, development, testing, documentation, deployment, automation, support and technical leadership.
+My primary programming language is C#, however, I have experience using JavaScript, Python, PHP and other technologies to deliver successful software projects.

 You can find me on [GitHub](https://github.com/Jamleck) or [StackOverflow](http://stackoverflow.com/users/180026/jamleck).
 For my most up-to-date resume, check out my [LinkedIn profile](https://www.linkedin.com/in/jamleck/).

 Thanks for stopping by.